Albert Liau, Ph.D.

 Biography

-Albert Liau has published in numerous journals on the following topics: investigating the influence of emotional intelligence on problem behaviors in secondary schools, evaluating a violence prevention program in elementary schools, studying bullying in schools, evaluating of a group treatment program for youth offenders, and an investigating the levels of cognitive distortion in juvenile delinquents.
-He has also received numerous grants over the years to support research in a variety of areas such as examining the social impact of the Internet on children and adolescents, and investigating character development programs in Singapore.
+Dr. Albert Liau has published in numerous journals on the following topics: investigating the influence of emotional intelligence on problem behaviors in secondary schools, evaluating a violence prevention program in elementary schools, studying bullying in schools, evaluating of a group treatment program for youth offenders, and an investigating the levels of cognitive distortion in juvenile delinquents.
+He has also received numerous grants over the years to support research in a variety of areas such as examining the social impact of the Internet on children and adolescents.
 He is currently a National Advisory Board Member for the Institute for the Study and Prevention of Violence at Kent State University.

 Liau, A. K., Liau, W. L., Teoh, G. B. S., & Liau, M. T. L. (2003).
 The case for emotional Literacy: The influence of emotional intelligence on problem behaviours in Malaysian secondary school students.
 Journal of Moral Education, 32, 51-66.